SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Especially before selecting the tyre pressures, you might want to analyze the data as described above.
 But you may also use the "Initialize from Session" command from the "Pitstop" menu, which will use the values, that are currently recommended by Jona, the Virtual Race Engineer, for tyre pressures.
 Also, the recommended pitstop lap and the amount of fuel to be added, will be taken from the stint plan, or from the stratetgy, in that order.
 In situations, where the conditions change dramatically, for example an upcoming thunderstorm, you can also load the tyre data from the ["Setup Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--setup-database) using the "Load from Setup Database..." command, when you think that you might have cold pressure information there from previous sessions in comparable conditions.

 Once, you have dialed all settings, choose "Instruct Engineer" from the "Pitstop" menu and the entered values will be transferred to the Race Engineer of the active driver.
 The driver will be informed by Jona about the planned pitstop, but no interaction is necessary.
 The settings will be automatically entered into the Pitstop MFD, once the car crosses the start/finish line of the lap for which the pitstop has been planned, and the driver is called to the pit.

-### Special notes

-Every simulation game is unique and handles multiplayer team races different.
-Therefore, you have to be aware of the individual drawbacks and specialities.
-In this section I will provide a growing collection of hints and special operation tipps for all the individual simulations, whenever I stumble over them.
-When you found some specialities on your own, please feel free to share them with me, and I will be happy to add them to this section as well.

-#### Assetto Corsa Competizione

-  1. *Assetto Corsa Competizione* looses the knowledge about the currently selected repair options in the Pitstop MFD after a driver swap.
-The internal selection state of the ["ACC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) will therefore be reset to *both selected*, to have some sort of initial state.
-This means, that you have to open the Pitstop MFD and select both repair options, once you've picked up the car, and put them to the state of the last pitstop performed by your team mate.
-And you must do this **without** the help and control of the ["Pitstop" mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of the "ACC" plugin.
-So do not use your Button Box here.
-The other possibility is to leave them as they are, but double check later, after Jona has dialed the pitstop options.

 ## Server Administration